sri-ni/sri-ni/README.md

 I live in Austin, TX with my wife, son and a canine kid 🐾.

-🌱 I’m currently noodling with Next.JS and curious about NFTs.
+🌱 I’m currently noodling with Astro and AI.